thradams/cake/docs/remove_phase_2.md

 ## Proposal

-With the exception of literal strings, comments, and line comments, line-slicing in the middle of any token is considered a warning.
+With the exception of literal strings, comments, and line comments, line-slicing in the middle of any token is considered a warning/deprecation.

 ```c
 #define M\